 Students are responsible for paying the total amount due on their student accounts by the date tuition is due.
 This includes ensuring that all financial aid is applied to their student accounts by the first class day of each term.
 Failure to do this may result in late fees being added to the amount due and a hold being placed on registration for future quarters.
 Learn more about late payments.

-If the student's quarterly financial aid exceeds the charges on his or her student account, the student may authorize the excess to be electronically deposited directly to a bank account by completing the "Direct Deposit Form" and submitting it to Student Financial Services.
+If the student's quarterly financial aid exceeds the charges on his or her student account, the student may authorize the excess to be electronically deposited directly to a bank account by completing the "Direct Deposit of Financial Aid Refund Form" and submitting it to Student Financial Services.
 It's important to allow 14 calendar days for processing.
 Once the process has been activated, all financial aid due to the student after the charges on his or her student account have been paid, will be directly deposited to the student-designated bank account.
 Learn more about direct deposit.

 Seattle University guarantees the amount of institutional gift aid incoming undergraduates receive as long as certain criteria are met.
 Learn more about the institutional gift aid guarantee.